cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 - Amounts are converted to `display` denom amounts and rendered as `number`s above
   - We do not change the capitalization of the denom.
 In practice, `display` denoms are stored in lowercase in state (e.g. `10 atom`), however they are often showed in UPPERCASE in everyday life (e.g. `10 ATOM`).
 Value renderers keep the case used in state, but we may recommend chains changing the denom metadata to be uppercase for better user display.
 - One space between the denom and amount
-- In the future, IBC denoms could maybe be converted to DID/IIDs, if we can find a robust way for doing this (ex. `cosmos:hub:atom`)
+- In the future, IBC denoms could maybe be converted to DID/IIDs, if we can find a robust way for doing this (ex. `cosmos:cosmos:hub:bank:denom:atom`)

 #### Examples